adyen-examples/.github/pages/webhooks-testing.md

 ### NGROK

 If you use a tunneling service like [ngrok](ngrok), the webhook URL will be the generated URL (ie `https://c991-80-113-16-28.ngrok.io`).
-* Add `https://*.ngrok.io` to your allowed origins in the Customer Area.

 ```bash
   $ ngrok http 8080